rtfisher/summerschool_lectures/README.md

 Save the config file and restart Docker.
 This appears to have been a bug in some older versions of Docker which has been fixed in more recent versions.
 It may arise on legacy systems (such as Intel architectures on older OS/X machines).

 1. To copy files from Docker to your system, use the "docker cp" command.
-For example, to copy the contents of a folder called "figures" within the Flash-X object directory to your desktop, run the following from the command line on your system (not from within the Docker container):
+For example, to copy the contents of a folder called "figures" within the Flash-X object directory to your desktop on OS/X, run the following from the command line on your system (not from within the Docker container):
 ```
 docker cp flashx-container:/home/flashuser/flashx/Flash-X/object/figures ~/Desktop/
 ```